xapax/security/loot.md

 # Loot

+## Meterpreter

 If you have a meterpreter shell you are able to do a lot of thing with very little effort.
+If you do not have a meterpreter-shell you can always create a exploit with msfvenom.
+An elf or exe or other format to upgrade your shell.

 Show help of all commands: